 ren utilman.exe utilman.exe.bak ren cmd.exe utilman.exe

-As you can see from the above commands, we made a backup of the of utilman.exe (Utility Manager), which we can restore later, and replaced it with cmd.exe (Command Prompt).
+Using the above commands, we created a backup of the of utilman.exe (Utility Manager), which you can restore later, and replaced it with cmd.exe (Command Prompt).

 Exit from all the windows, cancel the installation setup, and let the computer reboot normally.Quick Tip: You can use the command